lnochili/azure-actions-imagebuilder/README.md

 #### resource-group-name (optional)
 This is the Resource Group where the temporary Imagebuilder Template resource will be created.
 This input is optional if the Login user/spn configured in Github Secrects has permissions to create new Resrouce Group.
 The Action will create a new Resource Group to create and run the Image Builder resource.
 The new Resource Group created will be unique which will be of the form : "rg_aib_action_XXXXXX" where xxxxx is a 5 digit random number.
-The Azure region for the new resource group created will be set to the value of input variable 'location'
+The Azure region for the new resource group created will be set to the value of input variable 'location'.

 #### imagebuilder-template-name (optional)
 The name of the image builder template resource to be used for creating and running the Image builder service.